brillout/wildcard-api/docs/rpc.template.md

 export default fetchTodos();

-// We get the list of todos by (remotely) calling `getAllTodos`.
+// We get the list of todos by (remotely) calling `getTodos`.

 async function fetchTodos() {
-  const todos = await endpoints.getAllTodos();
+  const todos = await endpoints.getTodos();
   return todos;
 };
 ~~~

-There is no schema:
+This example doesn't use a schema;
-instead, the frontend developer directly writes SQL/ORM queries to retrieve/mutate data.
+instead, we use functions that directly use SQL/ORM queries.
+In other words, we use SQL/ORM queries while developing the frontend.
-This is the opposite of our previous example with REST where the database is abstraced away from the frontend developer.
+This is the opposite of our previous example where RESTful API abstracts away the database.

-> :bulb: RPC is schemaless: the frontend developer directly writes and uses SQL/ORM queries to retrieve and mutate data.
+> :bulb: RPC is schemaless: a frontend developer directly writes and uses SQL/ORM queries to retrieve and mutate data.

 This is, as mentioned in the beginning of this section, the fundamental difference between RPC and REST/GraphQL:
 with RPC the frontend uses SQL/ORM queries directly
-whereas with REST/GraphQL
+whereas REST/GraphQL's schema
-the frontned uses schema queries.
+abstracts the database away.

 The question whether to use RPC or REST/GraphQL boils down to the following question: is a schema required?
 We now explore the benefits and drawbacks of using a schema.